fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger-kind-keda/nats-streaming.md

 The producer function is a go program which creates a message and drops into a NATS streaming queue `request`.
 For brevity all values have been hard coded in the code itself.
 There are different ways of loading this function into cluster, i have tried by creating the deployment.
-The docker and other file is present under nats-streaming-http-connector/test/producer folder.
+The docker and other file is present under nats-streaming-http-connector/test/producer folder [here](https://github.com/fission/keda-connectors/blob/master/nats-streaming-http-connector/test/producer).

 Below are the steps i did
 ```sh